MyFrenchLife™ member survey results: what is the best way to learn French?

 What’s more, it will be at your own pace, so you don’t need to fear falling behind.
 The more personal aspect of private tuition is something that has some of our community members preaching its merits when it comes to learning French.

-Of those Francophiles we surveyed, there emerged two distinct groups of private tuition: private conversation with a French native speaker or private lessons with a trained French teacher as a method of complimenting classes and courses.
+Of those Francophiles we surveyed, there emerged two distinct groups of private tuition preferences: a private conversation with a French native speaker versus private lessons with a trained French teacher as a method of complimenting classes and courses.

 1. Private conversation with a Francophone

 According to our members, conversation sessions with a Francophone are great because they are much more casual and directed by you.
 They are generally cheaper than attending group sessions coming in at around $45-$60 AUD or $25- $50 USD an hour.
 It is also a great way to meet some French expats living in your home city!

 These sessions are usually entirely focused on learning French conversational skills and will enhance your confidence in general conversation skills tenfold.
 Further, the hours are usually quite flexible to fit in around your busy schedule.